 conceal: here this word is a request: ‘please hide’.
 The line is easier to understand with a different word order: ‘Conceal Thy Path, Thy Purposes…’

-Good Lord ‘dread Lord’ in the original.
+A Veil twixt us and Thee Good Lord: ‘dread Lord’ in the original.
 This change does not seem to be an improvement.
 One asks a ‘dread’ God to veil His Face rather than a ‘Good’ one.

 Daniel Hadas adds:: Form and language echo the refrain of the hymn “Nearer, my God, to thee”.
 There’s a point to this, since Miriam’s prayer is precisely not to get too close to God.
 See also, by way of contrast, psalm 4.6: Lord lift up the light of thy countenance upon us; psalm 31.16: Make thy face to shine upon thy servant: save me for thy mercies’ sake.
 [D.H.]

 Lest we should hear too clear: See Isaiah 6.9-10: